 A democratic leadership style is a hybrid of hierarchical and lateral leadership styles.
 Here, there is a traditional manager leading the team, however, a large part of their role will be encouraging team members to actively participate in decision-making.
 They will do this by delegating tasks, asking for input in processes, and opening forums for discussion.

-The benefits of democratic leadership are:
+The benefits of democratic leadership style are:

 - Various ways of thinking are included in projects – Especially in diverse teams, democratic management styles prioritise different ways of thinking and opinions to play a role in decisions.